-In Example 4-5, the FADDS is stalled in the Issue stage for six cycles until the FLDM makes its last transfer to the VFP11 coprocessor.
+In Example 4-5 on page 4-16, the FADDS is stalled in the Issue stage for six cycles until the FLDM makes its last transfer to the VFP11 coprocessor.
 S15 is forwarded from the load in cycle 9 to the FADDS.